Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 • Bachelor of Pharmacy, University of Otago

-• Australian pharmacy degrees from Schools of Pharmacy holding Australian Pharmacy Council accreditation.
+• Australian graduates with a pharmacy degree from Schools of Pharmacy holding Australian Pharmacy Council accreditation.

 Pharmacist